cyclus/cyclus/share/sensitivity-analysis/README.md

 # Cyclus-Dakota Sensitivity Analysis

-This folder contains a test example of Cyclus sensitivity analysis studies conducted with a Dakota wrapper.
-Cyclus interfaces with Dakota using a Python interface.
+This folder contains a test example of Cyclus sensitivity analysis studies conducted using Dakota.
+Cyclus interfaces with Dakota through a Python interface.

 To run the test case, run the following from this directory:
 ```